 I call this bread Farmhouse Apple Walnut Loaf because it's every bit home-made, made with fresh apples from the local market, adorned with rich buttery walnut chunks, infused with some fragrant cinnamon spice and baked to a heavenly golden brown and it is deliciously yummy. *Wahooo!*

 It doesn't have a ton of sugar in it, ok!! 🙂 It has 1 cup of unsweetened applesauce, 1 cup of sugar, 2 cups of flour, ⅓ cup of olive oil, & 2 eggs as the base.

 Variations: You could change the flour up for gluten free or whole wheat, or change up the olive oil for the coconut oil or canola oil or change up the 2 eggs for mashed bananas.
 Of course, the textures may vary some, but you can always look up substitutes here if you want to find other substitutes for your liking for this recipe and others.

-If you want more more tips, read my “Secret” Baking Confessions for Quick Breads!
+If you want more more Quick Bread Tips, read my “Secret” Baking Confessions for Quick Breads!